-Road trips in Texas can be long or short, depending on where you’re going.
+Depending on your destination, road trips in Texas can be long or short.
 Choose from beaches, historic sites, state parks, shops, restaurants, and tours.
 Get away for a day or a weekend with your family.
-Follow along with these 13 Texas family road trips that top our list, and get ready because summer is not over yet!!
+Follow along with these 13 Texas family road trips that top our list.

 A Texas road trip always includes a trip to a Buc-ee’s, right?
 They have cheaper gas, clean restrooms, and a lot of nuggets.
-I live five minutes to one, but I still find myself stopping at one, like to one in Ennis.
+I live five minutes from one, but I still stop at them, like the one in Ennis.

 1. Pearland, Texas

-Your family can also enjoy activities like disc golf, a nature center with interactive animal programs, educational exhibits and workshops, hiking and biking trails, and more.
+Your family can enjoy disc golf, a nature center with interactive animal programs, educational exhibits and workshops, hiking and biking trails, and more.
 A recent article by Kim C. is about a Mother-Daughter trip to Pearland.

 2. San Angelo, Texas

 If you want to experience the Old West of Texas, San Angelo offers several options for exciting outdoor adventures.
-The most popular of this city are the guided tours to see bison and longhorn cattle or the longhorns in San Angelo State Park.
+The most popular things about this city are the guided tours to see bison and longhorn cattle or the longhorns in San Angelo State Park.

 Visit Fort Concho National Historic Landmark, stroll the Concho riverwalk, admire the international collection of water lilies at Civic League Park, and enjoy the art around town.